 - a.
-Develop the SHOPP as a resource management document that is consistent with the Transportation Asset Management Plan (TAMP) and the State Highway System Management Plan. - b.
-Accelerate project delivery, to ensure efficient use of funds, and to address deferred maintenance on the state highway system. - c.
-Establish allocation thresholds that the Commission determines are necessary to ensure efficiency and provide exceptions as needed so that projects are not unnecessarily delayed. - d.
+Consistent with the Transportation Asset Management Plan (TAMP) and the State Highway System Management Plan (SHSMP), develop and manage the SHOPP as a resource management document. - b.
+Facilitate transportation decision making by those who are closest to the transportation problems. - c.
+Recognize that, although Caltrans is the owner-operator of the state highway system, the regional agencies have the lead responsibility for resolving urban congestion problems, including those on state highways. - d.
+Facilitate cooperative programming and funding ventures between Caltrans and local agencies including the regional transportation agencies. - e.
+Recognize regional and statewide goals and objectives in the rehabilitation and operation of the state-owned highway transportation system. - f.
+Emphasize partnerships between Caltrans and regional agencies in making investment decisions addressing the most critical corridor needs, regardless of mode choice. - g.
+Accelerate project delivery, to ensure efficient use of funds, and to address deferred maintenance on the state highway system. - h.
+Establish allocation thresholds that the Commission determines are necessary to ensure efficiency and provide exceptions as necessary so that projects are not unnecessarily delayed.

+i.
 Recognize that accountability, flexibility, and simplicity are key components to the objectives of the Guidelines.